solana-developers/solana-cookbook/docs/th/guides/debugging-solana-programs.md

 ```
 2. Set a breakpoint on the programs `msg!` line (11)
 3. Back in the test module, click `Debug` and within seconds the debugger will stop on the breakpoint and
-now you can examine data, step through functions, etc., etc..
+now you สามารถ examine data, step through functions, etc., etc..

 These tests are also run from the command line with:
 `cargo test` or `cargo test-bpf`.
 Of course any breakpoints will be ignored.

-How groovy can you get!
+How groovy สามารถ you get!

 :::tip Note
 Keep in mind you are not using a validator node so default programs, blockhashes, etc. are not represented or